gbejula/containers/Docker-training/docker.md

 - To name a docker container: use <--name>

 - To make the container interactive and text editor, we use <-it>

+## DOCKERFILE

+- A dockerfile is a text document with various commands that assemble to build a container.